Tips for the best hand soap, hand cream and care to heal dry cracked hands.

 What ingredients should you look for in hand creams and how often should you moisturize your hands?

+It’s important to take good care of your hand skin, and that means using the right hand care products.
+This is especially true in the fall and winter when your hands are the most prone to chapping.
 Use only gentle soaps to wash.
 And then, apply a good moisturizer immediately after drying your hands as often as you possibly can.
 Look for gentle cleansers that contain glycerin and moisturizers with glycerin, lanolin and rich hydrating oils.
 I talk more about this below.

 Here are some important steps to keep your dry, cracked hands looking and feeling their best all year:

 Dermatologist's 3 Hand Washing Tips to Avoid Drying-out Your Hand Skin

 - Lather only the tougher dirty palm side of your hands.
 Unless the thinner skin on the back or your hands has also gotten dirty or has come into contact with germs, you want to avoid washing this thinner skin over and over throughout the day.